- Pump Skid Systems

-The chance for a pump to run backwards occurs most commonly when installing a new pump and motor, replacing a motor, changing a starter, or adding a VFD.
+The chance for a pump to run backward occurs most commonly with applications utilizing three-phase power when installing a new pump and electric motor, replacing a motor, changing a starter, or adding a VFD.

 Before coupling the motor to the pump, run a "bump test" to ensure the shaft is turning the right way.
 A bump test is a quick power on/off so the rotation of the shaft can be seen.
-There are three wires on the lead that connect to the pump motor.
+With three-phase power, there are three wires on the lead that connects to the pump’s motor.
 Connect them to the motor and run the bump test.

 Check the casing for indication of rotational direction.
 In most cases, when looking at the impeller from the coupling side, the shaft turns clockwise.
 If the bump test results in the opposite, switch two of the three wires, then run the test again.

-Chris Holland demonstrated the test for me and it was clear, the shaft was turning backwards.
+Chris Holland demonstrated the test for me and it was clear, the shaft was turning backward.

-Though we didn't destroy our pump internals, we could see with a flow meter that the amount of flow was drastically reduced.
+In our example, we could see with a flow meter that the amount of flow was drastically reduced.
 The PumpSmart 220 was programmed to run the motor at a speed that should have generated 15 GPM.
 In reality, the pump was generating only 8-9 GPM.
-Chris said this is to be expected, as a pump running in reverse will generate approximately half the expected flow.
+Chris said this is to be expected, as a pump running in reverse will still impart pressure to the fluid, but at substantially lower pressure and approximately half the expected flow.

-When installing a new motor be conscious of the shaft's rotation.
-Best case you get less flow than expected, worst case you get to buy a new pump!
+When installing a new motor, be conscious of the shaft's rotation.
+Best case you get less flow than expected, in the worst case you get to buy a new pump!
 If you're unsure, contact a local distributor who is well versed in pump installation.

 Problems with pump installation?
 Ask us about it!
-We gladly provide technical assistance to businesses and municipalities in Wisconsin and upper Michigan.
+We gladly provide technical assistance to businesses and municipalities in Wisconsin, Minnesota and upper Michigan.

 Headquarters and Service Center